-- is recommended; decimal multiples and submultiples formed with the SI prefixes are recommended even though not explicitly mentioned. - b) Some non-SI units are then given, being those accepted by the International Committee for Weights and Measures (Comité International des Poids et Mesures, CIPM), or by the International Organization of Legal Metrology (Organisation Internationale de Métrologie Légale, OIML), or by ISO and IEC, for use with the SI. - Such units are separated from the SI units in the item by use of a broken line between the SI units and the other units. - c) Non-SI units currently accepted by the CIPM for use with the SI are given in small print (smaller than the text size) in the "Conversion factors and remarks" column. - d) Non-SI units that are not recommended are given only in annexes in some parts of this International Standard.
+- b) Some non-SI units are then given, namely those accepted by the International Committee for Weights and Measures (Comité International des Poids et Mesures, CIPM), or by the International Organization of Legal Metrology (Organisation Internationale de Métrologie Légale, OIML), or by ISO and IEC, for use with the SI. - Such units are separated from the SI units in the item by use of a broken line between the SI units and the other units. - c) Non-SI units currently accepted by the CIPM for use with the SI are given in small print (smaller than the text size) in the "Conversion factors and remarks" column. - d) Non-SI units that are not recommended are given only in annexes in some parts of this International Standard.
 These annexes are informative, in the first place for the conversion factors, and are not integral parts of the standard.
-These deprecated units are arranged in two groups: - 1) units in the CGS system with special names; - 2) units based on the foot, pound, second, and some other related units. - e) Other non-SI units given for information, especially regarding the conversion factors, are given in another informative annex.
+These deprecated units are arranged in two groups: - 1) units in the CGS system with special names; - 2) units based on the foot, pound, second, and some other related units. - e) Other non-SI units given for information, especially regarding the conversion factors, are given in informative annexes in some parts of this International Standard.